dof-dss/nicsdru_dept/web/modules/custom/dept_topics/README.md

 ### Child

-The mechanisms to update or remove child references.
+The mechanisms to update or remove child references are from 2 methods within the Topic Manager class
+* updateChildOnTopics() - Adds or removes a child from topics.
+* removeChildFromTopics() - Removes all references of the child from topics.

+# WiP